 Thank you for supporting our cancer community.
-Cancer Support Community Kalispell is a part of a large network that provides psychosocial care for people affected by cancer.
-CSC Kalispell opened in May 2016 and provides support for the whole family with an array of programs to help improve quality of life from the point of diagnosis, through treatment, into survivorship and end of life if that is what happens.
+The KRH Cancer Support & Survivorship program provides psychosocial care for people affected by cancer.
+These services were launched in May 2016 and provide support for the whole family with an array of programs to help improve quality of life from the point of diagnosis, through treatment, into survivorship and end of life if that is what happens.

-Proceeds from the events below help support CSC Kalispell.
+Proceeds from the events below help support the KRH Cancer Support & Survivorship program.
 Thank you for giving back to help our friends and neighbors who have been affected by cancer.
-Visit CSC Kalispell
+Visit the KRH Cancer Support & Survivorship program pages

 to learn more.